liuyxpp/liuyxpp.github.io/_posts/2020-04-18-scattering-4.md

 end
 {% endhighlight %}

-Note that the cross product matrix is also stored.
+Note that the cross product matrix $\mK$ is also stored.
 We also need an internal constructor which ensures the rotation axis vector is a unit vector

 {% highlight julia linenos %}
 function EulerAxisAngle(ω::RVector{T}, θ::T) where {T<:Real}